Generic Name: Influenza Virus Vaccine Live Intranasal

 FluMist (available in 0.2-mL prefilled single-use sprayers)

-1. MedImmune.
-FluMist (influenza virus vaccine live, intranasal) intranasal spray prescribing information.
-Gaithersburg, MD; 2012 Jul.
+1. MedImmune LLC.
+FluMist Quadrivalent (influenza vaccine live, intranasal 2015–2016 formula) intranasal spray prescribing information.
+Gaithersburg, MD; 2015 Aug.

 25. Nolan T, Bernstein DI, Block SL et al. Safety and immunogenicity of concurrent administration of live attenuated influenza vaccine with measles-mumps-rubella and varicella vaccines to infants 12 to 15 months of age.
 Pediatrics.
 2008; 121:508-16.
 [PubMed 18310199]